Surcharges

 Refunds and Surcharge

-If you are processing a refund for a transaction that has a surcharge fee accrued, the surcharge fee will be refunded accordingly.
+If you are processing a refund for a transaction with a surcharge fee accrued, the surcharge fee will be refunded accordingly.
 On a partial refund, the corresponding percentage of the surcharge fee will be returned to the customer.

 Surcharge Enabling